-Topics of inquiry include religion; identity studies; migration; political and economic development; and colonialism.
+Topics of inquiry include religion, identity studies, migration, political and economic development, and colonialism.

 - Migration and Identity Construction – Students discover how arts, human mobility, and identity are very much intertwined by examining the performance arts of various ethnic communities in Ghana.
-Migration allows artistic traditions movement, often in both a literal and figurative sense.
+Migration gives artistic traditions movement, often in both a literal and figurative sense.
 Students explore the ways in which new contexts and identity factors get embodied in performance practice.

-- Popular Ideology - Excursions to multiple arts centers around the country reveal to students the various effects of popular ideologies, such as nationalism, on the arts.
+- Popular Ideology – Excursions to multiple arts centers around the country reveal the various effects of popular ideologies, such as nationalism, on the arts.
 When learning about popular culture in Ghana, students are challenged to transcend modern/traditional culture binaries to develop a more nuanced understanding of processes that shape culture, society, and the arts.

 - Development – Students examine and are often confronted head-on with the commodification of the arts in present-day Ghana.
 Economic factors and a shift in patronage of various artistic phenomena reveal the relationship between art and economies.